g24ai1002/G24AI1002_Capstone_Project/README.md

 # G24AI1002_Capstone_Project
 Trimester-3 Capstone Project IITJ

-Please use this to access the stored data on AWS in the colled data code to upload data to aws cloud
+Please use this to access the stored data on AWS in the colled data code and to upload data to aws cloud

 s3 = boto3.client(
     's3',